Hastings & Earldoms

 Duke of Clarence who was a brother to Edward IV and Richard III.
 As a result,

-Henry claimed succession to Elizabeth I. He was a custodian for Mary Queen
+her.* He was a custodian for Mary Queen

 of Scots in 1569 and became president of the Council Of The North